 Check out the “fill power” of your duvets and comforters.
 Fill power refers to the insulating power of your blankets, so it’s a good indicator of how warm a blanket will keep you during the winter.
 A number between 550 and 800 is ideal for cold temperatures!

 Wool and cashmere blankets, sweaters, and other items are great for staying warm.
-The fibers in wool and cashmere are crimped, which creates small air pockets that lock in heat.
+The fibers in wool and cashmere are crimped, creating small air pockets that trap heat.
 Even a small amount of wool in a blanket can provide more warmth than something purely synthetic.
-This blanket pictured here is 15% wool, and it’s one of my favorite blankets for cozying up!
+The blanket pictured here is only 15% wool, but it’s one of my favorites to cuddle up with when I’m feeling chilly.

-a faded warm stole/ shawl under the bed sheet or below the quilt…(newspaper layers also work the same)…..is magic
+Please log in or create a free account to comment.a faded warm stole/ shawl under the bed sheet or below the quilt…(newspaper layers also work the same)…..is magic

 use a nose mask